Written by

 Jenny sighs, annoyed at Mike's tone.

-Might ruin ours here, but let's see if we can salvage this meeting.
-Sit down and try not to be too distracting, would ya?
+Might ruin our first impression here, but sit down and try not to be too distracting, would ya?

 Yes, sir.